josiemundi/knative-eventing-blockchain-demo/README.md

 In this tutorial, you will deploy a go application that streams messages to a Knative broker.
 A service (event display) can subscribe to the events and they can be displayed in real time via a UI.

-The architecture with just a single consumer is as follows:
+The basic architecture that will be deployed by the end of this tutorial will look as follows:

 ![Diagram](images/knativedemooverviewsf.png)